Aerosud: Origins and defence engineering

-During late 2009, Aerosud commenced work on the upgrading of the SAAF's fleet of Pilatus PC-9 trainer aircraft, installing a glass cockpit and a modern avionics suite, as well as removing obsolete equipment.
-That same year, the South African defense company Paramount Group purchased a 19% stake in Aerosud.
+In 2009, Aerosud began upgrading the South African Air Force’s Pilatus PC-7 Mk II trainer aircraft by installing a glass cockpit and modern avionics suite and removing obsolete equipment.
+In the same year, Paramount Group acquired a minority shareholding in Aerosud.

-During the 2010s, the company became involved in the AHRLAC Holdings Ahrlac, a light attack and reconnaissance aircraft; it was originally being developed as a joint venture with Paramount Group.
+During the 2010s, Aerosud was also associated with the development of AHRLAC, a light attack and reconnaissance aircraft pursued through a joint venture with Paramount Group.